 Marion station pedestrian underpass replaced the 47 year old overpass, and opened on 30 November 2013.
 Please visit the website for the latest landscaping and public art concepts.

-The Belair line is being electrified from Goodwood to Adelaide to provide operational flexibility for Adelaide's new electric train services on the Seaford and Tonsley lines.
+The Belair line was electrified from Goodwood to Adelaide on 3 May 2014, to provide operational flexibility for Adelaide's new electric train services on the Seaford and Tonsley lines.

 Construction of a rail underpass to take the electrified Seaford line below the Belair and freight lines has removed one of the two major bottlenecks in Adelaide's freight network, improving both road and rail waiting times.